solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

     ![Update APP_URL value]

-10. Copy the Nginx defult to the home default.
+10. Copy the Nginx default to the home default.
 By default, App Service set WEBSITES_ENABLE_APP_SERVICE_STORAGE = true.
 Files stored in /home path are persisted in an Azure Storage file share, which can survive restart and shared across scale instances.
 So we need to